Open-Systems-Pharmacology/OSP-PBPK-Model-Library/.github/assets/index_1.md

 - **PDF Report**: Downloadable model evaluation report for offline reference and regulatory submissions
 - **PK-Sim Project Files** (`.pksim5`): Ready-to-use model files that can be opened directly in [PK-Sim®](https://www.open-systems-pharmacology.org/)

-These models are built using the Open Systems Pharmacology Suite and are suitable for:
+These models are built using the Open Systems Pharmacology Suite and can be used for e.g.:

 - Drug-drug interaction (DDI) predictions
 - Dose optimization and scaling across populations
 - Pediatric and special population modeling
-- Regulatory submissions and scientific publications
-- Academic research and education in pharmacometrics

 ## Available PBPK Models and Evaluation Reports